Dan Pasqua: Chicago White Sox

-In 1988, Pasqua hit a career-high twenty home runs.
+In 1988, Pasqua hit a career-high 20 home runs.
 He also demonstrated versatility when he was shifted into right field following a season ending injury to right fielder Iván Calderón.

 In 1989, it was Pasqua whose season was cut short by injuries.
 In the second game of the season, he suffered a right wrist injury that kept him out of the line-up until May 14.
 On August 4, he twisted his knee in the outfield.
 After which, he made two pinch hitting appearances and three starts at designated hitter before being shut down for the season.
 This knee injury limited Pasqua through the start of the 1990 season.
 When he did return, he mostly pinch hit or served as designated hitter.

-In 1991, Pasqua made 83 appearances as a first baseman, versus just 59 in both corner outfield positions.
+In 1991, Pasqua made 83 appearances as a first baseman versus just 59 in both corner outfield positions.
 Regardless of where he played on the field, he hit, as 1991 was his best season with the bat.
-He had a career high 108 hits that produced a career high 71 runs and a career high 66 RBIs.
-He also hit eighteen home runs with a career high five triples.
+He had a career high 108 hits that produced a career high 71 runs and a career high 66 RBI.
+He also hit 18 home runs with a career high five triples.

 Pasqua was set to hit free agency after the season.
 Just before his filing date, he was issued a summons by police when a package allegedly containing marijuana and an unused pipe was delivered to his Dumont, New Jersey home.
 He reached a settlement, in which he paid a $545 fine and submitted to random drug testing in exchange for having the two minor disorderly conduct charges dropped shortly after re-signing with the Chisox.

-With Frank Thomas now at first, Pasqua shifted back to right field for 1992.
+With Frank Thomas then at first, Pasqua shifted back to right field for 1992.
 He got off to an exceptional start, with his batting average climbing as high as .379 toward the end of April.
-However, he soon stopped hitting (.107 avg., 0 HR, 3 RBIs in May).
-He went on the disabled list in June with a strained right hamstring.
+However, he soon stopped hitting (.107 average, 0 home runs, three RBI in May).
+He went on the disabled list in June, with a strained right hamstring.
 He returned at the end of the month only to suffer an ankle injury that knocked him out of the line-up for two weeks in July.
-All told, he was limited to 93 games, in which he batted .211 with six home runs and 33 RBIs.
+All told, he was limited to 93 games, in which he batted .211 with six home runs and 33 RBI.
 His .347 slugging percentage was a career low.